bdero/blog/content/010-eight-experiments.md

 None of the content is embedded for two reasons.
 Firstly, they all behave differently and I may or may not have figured out the greatest ways to make the experiments adjust to resizing.
 Secondly, I didn't want to crash your phone's browser with eight canvases and six WebGL contexts at the same time.

 Instead, the screenshots below directly link to each corresponding experiment.
 Some are interactive, some aren't.
-Some use <a href="http://lib.ivank.net/" title="IvanK Lib" target="_blank">IvanK.js</a>, others use <a href="https://github.com/mrdoob/three.js" title="three.js Github repository" target="_blank">Three.js</a> or <a href="http://www.jsgamesoup.net/" title="jsGameSoup website" target="_blank">jsGameSoup</a>.
+Some use <a href="http://lib.ivank.net/" title="IvanK Lib" target="_blank">IvanK.js</a>, others use <a href="https://github.com/mrdoob/three.js" title="three.js Github repository" target="_blank">Three.js</a> or <a href="https://github.com/chr15m/jsGameSoup" title="jsGameSoup GitHub repository" target="_blank">jsGameSoup</a>.
 Also, "pointer trail" is not recent, but I thought I'd throw it in anyhow.

 Try clicking and moving the mouse around on all of them to see what they do! c:
 <h3 style="text-align: center;">Click the images below to play the experiments.</h3>